NevVerVer/neural-dynamics-gyration/README.md

 # Unveiling Rotational Structure in Neural Data

-A repository containing the code accompanying the research paper titled "Unveiling Rotational Structure in Neural Data" by Kuzmina E., Kriukov D., Lebedev M.
+A repository containing the code accompanying the research paper "Unveiling Rotational Structure in Neural Data" by Kuzmina E., Kriukov D., Lebedev M.

 Published in ..., **TODO doi, etc**